Fraser Institute

-The Fraser Institute is a conservative Canadian public policy think tank registered as a charity.
+The Fraser Institute is a libertarian Canadian public policy think tank registered as a charity.
 It is headquartered in Vancouver, with additional offices in Calgary, Toronto, and Montreal.
 It has links to think tanks worldwide through the Economic Freedom Network and is a member of the free-market Atlas Network.

 In 2020, the University of Pennsylvania's Center for Think Tanks' Global Go To Think Tank Index Report ranked Fraser 14th on its "Top Think Tanks Worldwide" listing, and 1st on its list of "Top Think Tanks in Mexico and Canada".